ADMISSION OF CLASSIFIED STUDENTS

 Freshmen and sophomores are lower division students, while juniors and seniors are upper division students.

 Admission of Freshmen

-Students applying for admission as freshmen must submit an application, official scores from the College Board (SAT) or American College Test (ACT), high school transcripts, and recommendations from school officials.
-Applicants taking the General Education Development (GED) high school–equivalency test must submit GED results in addition to high school transcripts.
-Applicants who have been home-schooled must submit GED results in addition to high school transcripts and official SAT or ACT scores.
+Students applying for admission as a freshman must complete the Self-Reported Application.
+The initial admissions decision will be based on self reported data.
+Upon request from the Office of Admissions, an official transcript and official College Board (SAT) or American College Test (ACT) scores must be submitted.
+Applicants taking the General Education Development (GED) high school–equivalency test must submit GED results in addition to the Self-Reported Application.
+Applicants who have been home-schooled must submit GED scores, or SAT subject tests (minimum of the subjects) including math, or ACT subscores in addition to the Self-Reported Application.
 A high rating in one area will not ensure admission, nor will poor performance in an area exclude applicants if other evidence shows they may be successful in university-level work.

 SAT or ACT.
-Candidates for fall admission should take the SAT or ACT no later than December of their senior year in high school.
+Candidates for fall admission should take the SAT or ACT no later than November of their senior year in high school.
 Candidates for spring admission should take the test before July.
-Applicants for Fall 2007 admission or thereafter must also take and submit scores of the writing test.
+Applicants must also take and submit scores of the writing test.
 Information is available from high school counselors or from the testing agencies.
 For SAT, contact College Board, P.O.
 Box 025505, Miami, FL 33102.
 For ACT, contact American College Testing Program, P.O.
 Box 414, Iowa City, IA 52243.

 High School Record.
-Applicants should have grades high enough to place them in the upper 40 percent of their graduating class, and they should be recommended by their principal or a designated school representative.
+Applicants should have grades high enough to place them in the upper 40 percent of their graduating class.

 Students entering curricula in engineering, mathematics, and biological and physical sciences must meet the special mathematics requirements listed in the college sections of this Catalog.